lawrencedovin/capstone-2-bark/README.md

 reset link will be sent to their email.

 - #### Filtering
-  Users can filter by breed, location, training, vocality, grooming, exercise, energy or
-  querying their search using a searchbar.
+  Users can filter by breed, location, or querying their search using a searchbar.

 - #### Breeds
   Users can favorite or unfavorite dog breeds that will be used to help them refer to information